wlsf82/protractor-and-webrtc/README.md

 With the app running, open the Chrome browser and type the following URL and press ENTER: http://localhost:8080

-If everything went ok, you should see the WebRTC Sample app running.
+If everything went ok you should see the WebRTC Sample app running.

 Note: This app requires camera access, so, in the first time you access it, you may allow the browser to access your computer's camera.

-After allowing the browser to access the camera, you should see yourself in the app.
+After allowing the browser to access the camera you should see yourself in the app.

-Note: don't worry if your computer doesn't have a camera, we will a fake camera device for the automated tests.
+Note: don't worry if your computer doesn't have a camera, we will use a fake camera device for the automated tests.

 Now that everything is working it's time to install Protractor, so that you can create automated end-to-end tests.